 A Smart Marketing Strategy

 Altruistic Marketing, as a business development strategy, has been recognized for many years.
-"More recently, with the current economic recession acting as a force-multiplier, we advise our family business clients to give careful consideration to this very effective marketing strategy," reports family business marketing expert
+"More recently, with the current economic uptick acting as a force-multiplier, we advise our family business clients to give careful consideration to this very effective marketing strategy," reports family business marketing expert

 "What makes altruistic marketing such a compelling strategy is that it is a marriage between business marketing goals and objectives with a broad range of “feel-good” causes – such as helping others who are less fortunate, bringing supplies to a disaster area or supporting a youth sports team - the opportunities to apply the concept of altruistic marketing are endless.
 Be creative!
 Ask your employees and associates for ideas and suggestions."